johannesboyne/soa_scaling_terraform_infrastructure/README.md

 Right now, we only have used Terraform to codify our infrastructure and automatically set it up.
-But, **what if you don't have pre-build docker containers?** I've got you covered.
+But, **what if you don't have pre-build Docker containers?** I've got you covered.

 Packer and Atlas are a great team, because Packer is an absolutely great build tool for all kind of images and containers (Vagrant, AMI, DigitalOcean, Docker, ...) for various platforms.
 Atlas is Hashicorp's version control system for infrastructures **and** additionally it has got an implemented cloud-build service.
-If you are running docker on OS X you'll probably end using boot2docker. boot2docker is *all right*, it bridges the gap because OS X is not Linux and thus one cannot easily run most docker containers and docker has not been ported (completely) anyways, but for sure it's not a great because it uses a VM.
+If you are running Docker on OS X you'll probably end using boot2Docker. boot2Docker is *alright*, it bridges the gap because OS X is not Linux and thus one cannot easily run most Docker containers and Docker has not been ported (completely) anyways, but for sure it's not a great because it uses a VM.
-This means, one has to run docker containers in a VM on OS X.
+This means, one has to run Docker containers in a VM on OS X.

 Let me quote [Bryan Cantrill](https://github.com/bcantrill): https://www.youtube.com/watch?v=Ll50EFquwSo